Multi-task neural networks by learned contextual inputs: Introduction

 \subsection{Contributions}

 We provide a deep dive into theoretical and practical aspects of the learned-context neural network architecture.
-We explore its task adaptation mechanism and relate it to existing methodology within statistics and machine learning, and we prove that a scalar task parameter is sufficient for the universal approximation of a set of tasks.
-The viability of such a low dimensional task parameter is studied empirically.
-The performance of the architecture is compared to similar architectures on ten datasets.
+We explore the task adaptation mechanism and relate it to existing methodology within statistics and machine learning.
+We prove that a scalar task parameter is sufficient for the universal approximation of a set of tasks theoretically.
+The viability of such a low dimensional task parameter space is studied empirically for homogeneous tasks, and the benefits of a larger task parameter space are explored.
+The performance of the learned-context neural networks is compared to similar architectures on ten datasets.
 Comparisons are made on predictive performance, sensitivity to dataset size, and the effect of the task parameter dimension.